-- Statement of purpose discussing the applicant’s interests and goals as they relate to his or her selected option in the Master of Science in Tourism, Hospitality and Recreation Management.
+- Statement of purpose discussing the applicant’s interests and goals as they relate to the selected option in the Master of Science in Tourism, Hospitality, and Recreation Management.

 New graduate students are accepted to begin in the Fall semester only.